michaelhunsberger/JsonToCupl/README.md

 ## Examples

 Within the source, I included a UART and ripple carry adder example.
 In both examples, I was able to generate a JED file and program a chip.
 Both was tested electrically as well.

+## Development Information

+The JsonToCupl is written in C# under .NET Framework 4.0.
+This is the last framework to work in XP.
+I have a requirement to use an XP virtual machine for software compatibility issues with other vintage software.

+Building JsonToCupl should be easy, just open the solution and build it.
+There is one NuGet dependency to Newtonsoft.JSON.

 ## Motivation